reharik/dagon/README.md

 module.exports = new container(x=>
         // Path to root is really looking for where you package.json lives.
-        // If you follow the convention and put your bootstrapper next to your package.json
+        // If you follow the convention and put your bootstrapper next to your
-        // then __dirname will suffice
+        // package.json then __dirname will suffice
         x.pathToRoot(__dirname)
         // this will require all ogf the modules found in said directory
         // and it will do so recursively .requireDirectoryRecursively('./src')
-        // this will require all of the modules in said directory, but not recursively .requireDirectory('./somewhereelse')
+        // this will require all of the modules in said directory,
+        // but not recursively
+        .requireDirectory('./somewhereelse')
-        // this will group a number of modules such that you can then require the groupname
+        // this will group a number of modules such that you can then
-        // and recieve an array of modules.
-More on this later ( I hope ) groupAllInDirectory('./myImplementationOfAStrategy', 'stragegy')
+        // require the groupname and recieve an array of modules. groupAllInDirectory('./myImplementationOfAStrategy', 'stragegy')
         // here you can specify an alternate name for a dependency.
         // A "rename" requires a "withThis"